RoollyGrg/RoollyGrg/README.md

 Hello developers.
-Im CTO at princelab.
+CTO at princelab.
 front-end designer for app and web applicaiton.
-Drawing and coding is the fuel for me.
+Illustration and coding is the fuel for me.